Spring and Summer 2021 Applications Open December 1, 2020!

 - Studio Art at SMFA at Tufts

 For most programs, once you have accepted your spot in the program, you will be charged a deposit that will appear on your online application portal.
 You can pay your bill through the application portal.
-Once you have been paid your deposit, you will be charged the remaining tuition for the program, which will also be payable via the application portal.
+Once you have paid your deposit, you will be charged the remaining tuition for the program, which will also be payable via the application portal.
 For more information regarding billing and payment, click here.

 For Courses at Tufts for High Schoolers, please see our billing and payment page.